-At OnderLaw, LLC, our attorneys have seen firsthand the devastating accidents that distracted drivers can cause.
+At OnderLaw, LLC , our St. Louis distracted driving lawyers have seen firsthand the devastating car accidents that careless drivers can cause.
 When someone takes their eyes off the road, the risk of getting into an accident increases.

 The National Highway Transportation Safety Administration defines distracted driving as any activity that takes a person’s attention away from driving safely.
 That includes texting or talking on the phone, eating, changing the radio station, using GPS, and many other tasks.